valters-tomsons/OrbisDbTools/README.md

 # OrbisDbTools

-OrbisDbTools is a free cross-platform application for interacting with jailbroken `PlayStation®4` system databases.
+OrbisDbTools is a free cross-platform application for interacting with a PS4 database via FTP.

 ## Features